Alexander E. Steen: Mexican–American War

+American Civil War

-With the outbreak of the Civil War in 1861, many Missourians were forced to choose sides, especially after the state's neutrality came under test when pro-secessionist forces began organizing, and fighting between Unionists and secessionists became imminent.
-Steen returned to Missouri and was commissioned as the Lt Colonel of the Second Regiment, Missouri Volunteer Militia (MVM), a position he held concurrently with his commission in the U.S. Army.
+With the outbreak of the American Civil War in 1861, many Missourians were forced to choose sides, especially after the state's neutrality came under test when pro-secessionist forces began organizing, and fighting between Unionists and secessionists became imminent.
+Steen returned to Missouri and was commissioned as the Lt Colonel of the Second Regiment, Missouri Volunteer Militia, a position he held concurrently with his commission in the U.S. Army.
 The Second Regiment, MVM, was composed primarily of members of the pro-secession "Minutemen" paramilitary organization.
 This unit was arrested by U.S. troops at Camp Jackson, on the outskirts of St. Louis on May 10, 1861, on suspicion of disloyal activities.
 Steen avoided arrest at Camp Jackson and reportedly submitted his resignation from the U.S. Army the same day.

-On June 11, 1861, Steen was appointed as a brigadier general in the secessionist Missouri State Guard (MSG) under its commander, Major General Sterling Price, serving as drillmaster at the State Guard encampment at Cowskin Prairie near the Arkansas border.
-He also commanded the Fifth Division of the Missouri State Guard (mostly raw recruits) early in the war.
-On June 22, 1861, he received an appointment as a captain in the Regular Confederate Army's Corps of Infantry, to date to March 16, 1861.
-As a Missouri State Guard general, Steen led his brigade at the Battle of Wilson's Creek and the First Battle of Lexington.
+On July 10, 1861, Steen was appointed as a brigadier general in the Missouri State Guard, serving as drillmaster at the State Guard encampment at Cowskin Prairie near the Arkansas border where he commanded the 5th Miilitary District.
+On August 9, 1861, he accepted an appointment as a captain in the Confederate States Army to date to March 16, 1861.
+As a Missouri State Guard general, he led his brigade at the Battle of Wilson's Creek and the First Battle of Lexington.

-Death and burial

 When his Missouri State Guard brigade was sent to northern Mississippi in April 1862, he became ill at Memphis, Tennessee and returned to Missouri.
-In November 1862, with the Missouri troops still east of the Mississippi River, Steen was appointed colonel, commanding the 10th Missouri Infantry Regiment (Confederate).
-He was killed during the fighting at the Battle of Prairie Grove on December 7, 1862, and his body was recovered and shipped to Fort Smith.
+On November 10, 1862, with the Missouri troops still east of the Mississippi River, Steen was appointed colonel, commanding the 10th Missouri Infantry Regiment.
+He was killed in action at the Battle of Prairie Grove on December 7, 1862.
+His body was recovered and reinterned in the Fort Smith.
+He is buried in the Fort Smith National Cemetery.

-Steen is buried in the Fort Smith National Cemetery.
-A memorial to Unknown Confederate Dead, made of marble, commemorates Steen, as well as Brigadier General James M. McIntosh, an Arkansan who was killed at the Battle of Pea Ridge.

-Relations
+Personal life

 Steen was a brother-in-law of fellow Confederate general Lewis Henry Little.
 He was also a first cousin of Arkansas Governor Henry M. Rector.

+Honors

+A memorial to Unknown Confederate Dead, made of marble, commemorates Steen, as well as Brigadier General James M. McIntosh, an Arkansan who was killed at the Battle of Pea Ridge.